drishyakarki/7amba/README.md

 Because we had difficulties intially when searching for ways to finetune the model.
 So, we hope this helps someone who is begining their LLM journey or exploring the finetuning domain.

+We have also uploaded the code for hosting the model in huggingface space.

 ## Future Work: HAMBA
 In parallel with this project, we are also working on a paper titled HAMBA, which further investigates the capabilities of the Mamba architecture.
 Once completed, we will release the associated code in the [repo](https://github.com/AssistantsLab/HAMBA).